 Remuneration arrangements for the KMP are formalised in employment agreements / letters.
 Contracts are generally "at will" and outline the remuneration and other key provisions.
+At-will employment is a term used in U.S. labour law for contractual relationships where an employee can be dismissed by an employer without cause and warning.
 Certain KMP have negotiated termination provisions as follows: